Linkgls/Linsheng-Linkgls-intern-repo/Milestones_5_React fundamentals/form_handling.md

 - **What are the benefits of using Formik’s validation instead of writing validation logic manually?**
   Formik integrates Yup to define validation rules declaratively (e.g., password: Yup.string().min(8)).
 Errors auto-sync with form fields, trigger on user interactions (change/blur), and reduce validation code duplication compared to manual onSubmit checks.

+PS: I think that I need to learn how to use the Formik and still make the Form beautiful.